Canadian

 Director

-Trish is the Information Technology & Special Projects Category Manager at Interuniversity Services Inc., a dedicated procurement professional with over 15 years’ experience working exclusively in public procurement in the education environment.
+Trish is the Senior Contracts Manager, Information Technology & Special Projects at Interuniversity Services Inc., a dedicated procurement professional with over 15 years’ experience working exclusively in public procurement in the education environment.
 Trish holds Certified Professional Public Buyer (CPPB) and Certified Public Procurement Officer (CPPO) designations from the Universal Public Procurement Certification Council (UPPCC).
 She is actively engaged in advocating for and furthering the profession through involvement in various public procurement organizations like this role with CPPC.

 • Francois Emond